Omar4589/README-to-CreateMe/README.md

 ## Description

 <strong>Introducting README to CreateMe!</strong><br>
 This project generates a README file based on user input using the inquirer and fs node modules.
-The generated README includes the project's title, description, installation instructions, usage information, contributions guidelines, automated tests description, API list, list of collaborators, license and other metadata about the project.<br>
+The generated README includes the project's title, description, installation instructions, usage information, contribution guidelines, automated tests description, API list, list of collaborators, license and other metadata about the project.<br>

 ## Table Of Contents